-This year our school has been open for 60 years.
+The school has been open for over 60 years.
 We wanted this window in time captured: our motto “Kia Kaha” (Have Courage), the tools for learning that we use, our connections with the wider community, and our sense of belonging.
 This was brought to life through the skills of Bruce Maxwell, our artist.

 Art and creativity have been with me since I can remember.
 As a child I was always drawing and sketching.